Glossary Terms

 BAföG

 BAföG stands for Bundesausbildungsförderungsgesetz (German Federal Education and Training Assistance Act).
 This law establishes government aid for pupils and students.
-Children from lower-income families can apply for this social benefit in order to achieve diplomas and degrees such as Abitur, Bachelor or Master.
+Children from lower-income families can apply for this social benefit in order to achieve diplomas and degrees such as Abitur, or bachelor or master of arts.

 Balloon catheters are medical instruments that have a balloon attached to the end of a tube.
-In cases where labor is being induced, a balloon catheter with two balloons is filled with saline.
+In cases of induced labour, a balloon catheter with two balloons is filled with saline.
 They are positioned in front of and behind the cervix respectively.
 This procedure releases the body's own hormones, which can accelerate the childbirth process.

-The term "breech presentation" refers to a position of the unborn child in the mother's abdomen that is unfavorable for childbirth.
-In this position, the baby's head is at the top of the mother's stomach and the feet or buttocks are at the bottom.
+The term ‘breech presentation’ refers to a foetal position that is unfavorable for childbirth.
+In this position, the baby's head is at the top of the uterus and the feet or buttocks are at the bottom.
 Until the 36th week of pregnancy, it is not uncommon for the baby to be in this position, but giving birth in this position is associated with risks.

 Benzodiazepines are prescription drugs which are used as sleep aids, sedatives, anxiety relievers and muscle relaxants.
 They work fast and can become addictive very quickly.